Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 using different methods in order to make them roughly equivalent and comparable.
-The process of conversion of values measured according to an original method to values roughly equivalent to those measured according to an agreed-upon standard method is referred to as *data harmonization*.
+The process of conversion of values measured according to an original method to values roughly equivalent to those measured according to an agreed-upon standard reference method is referred to as *data harmonization*.

 Note that differences in methods are not necessarily reflected in